-- Generators that are Capacity Resources shall submit offers into the Day-ahead Market, even if they are unavailable due to forced, planned, or maintenance outages. - Generators that are Capacity Resources and are self-scheduling shall submit offer data in the event that they are called upon during emergency procedures. - Generation Capacity Resources shall submit a schedule of availability for the next seven days and may submit non-binding offer prices for the days beyond the next Operating Day. - The set of offer data last submitted for each Generation Capacity Resource shall remain in effect for each day until specifically superseded by subsequent offers. - If a Generation Capacity Resource is not scheduled in the Day-ahead Market, it may revise its offer and submit into the real-time market or it may self-schedule the resource. - Generation owners planning to run generation resources scheduled in the Dayahead Markets are required to call the PJM Control Center at least 20 minutes prior to bringing the unit online.
+- Generators that are Capacity Resources and are self-scheduling shall submit offer data in the event that they are called upon during emergency procedures.
+Such offers shall be based on the ICAP equivalent of the cleared UCAP capacity commitment. - Generation Capacity Resources shall submit a schedule of availability for the next seven days and may submit non-binding offer prices for the days beyond the next Operating Day. - The set of offer data last submitted for each Generation Capacity Resource shall remain in effect for each day until specifically superseded by subsequent offers; however, cost-based incremental energy offers above \$1,000/MWh shall be capped at \$1,000/MWh when automatically carried forward to subsequent Operating Days. - Any hourly updates made to the Offer Updates or Detail Updates pages of Markets Gateway supersede the daily values on the Offer and/or Detail pages.
+Hourly updates made on the Offer Updates or Detail Updates pages are not carried over into the next operating day. - If a Generation Capacity Resource is not scheduled in the Day-ahead Market, it may revise its offer and submit into the Real-time Market or it may self-schedule the resource. - Generation owners planning to run generation resources scheduled in the Day-ahead Markets are required to call the PJM Control Center at least 20 minutes prior to bringing the unit online.
 Generation owners of self-scheduled generation resources must also provide at least 20 minutes notice. - Generation resources that are scheduled in the Day-ahead Market have a financial obligation to sell their output in real-time.
-Provisions exist in the Tariff that permit make whole payments to be made to those combustion turbines that are scheduled in the Day-ahead Market and then not called on in real-time by PJM that are furthered defined in PJM Manual M-28. - Generation Capacity Resources that have notification, startup, and minimum run times that exceed 24 hours must submit binding offer prices for the next seven days. - Generation Capacity Resources that have notification plus startup times that exceed 24 hours and have been called on by PJM dispatch in advance of the close of the Day-ahead Market bid period for the desired Operating Day must modify their notification and startup time prior to the close of the market bid period for that day in order to create the possibility for the unit to be committed in the Day-ahead Market. - Each Generation Capacity Resource must make available at least one cost-based schedule and if it falls within the types of generators in the PJM Unit Parameter matrix it must also submit a Price Based Parameter Limited Schedule. - Generation offers may consist of startup, no-load and incremental energy offer.
-A Generation Capacity Resource offer may not exceed \$1000/MWh. - Emergency and Pre-Emergency Demand Resource emergency or pre-emergency offer price may not exceed the following: - 30 minute lead time: \$1,000/MWh, plus the applicable Primary Reserve Penalty Factor, minus \$1.00 - approved 60 minute lead time: \$1,000/MWh, plus [the applicable Primary Reserve Penalty Factor divided by 2]; and - o approved 120 minute lead time: \$1,100/MWh.
+Provisions exist in the Tariff that permit make whole payments to be made to those combustion turbines that are scheduled in the Dayahead Market and then not called on in real-time by PJM that are furthered defined in PJM Manual 28. - Generation Capacity Resources that have notification, startup, and minimum run times that exceed 24 hours must submit binding price-based offer prices for the next seven days. - Generation Capacity Resources that have notification plus startup times that exceed 24 hours and have been called on by PJM dispatch in advance of the close of the Dayahead Market bid period for the desired Operating Day must modify their notification and startup time prior to the close of the market bid period for that day in order to create the possibility for the unit to be committed in the Day-ahead Market. - Generation resources that are committed by PJM in advance of the Day-Ahead Energy Market will be offer capped and committed on the applicable available schedule at the time of the commitment.
+The cost-based schedule made available must follow the Generation Owner's Fuel Cost Policy as defined in PJM Manual 15: Cost Development Guidelines. - Each Generation Capacity Resource must make available at least one cost-based schedule and for price based units, if it falls within the types of generators in the PJM Unit Parameter matrix it must also submit a Price Based Parameter Limited Schedule. - Generation offers may consist of startup, no-load and incremental energy offer.